-You can stay connected with Coastal Ear Nose & Throat through the Patient Portal, by calling the office, or emailing us at [email protected] requesting a call back to schedule an appointment. (the email is for requesting an appointment ONLY)
+You can stay connected with Coastal Ear Nose & Throat through the Patient Portal or by calling the office to schedule an appointment.

 All calls are answered by our Triage Team in the Ormond location.